minjiecode/ConferenceApp-vm/vagrant/restaurant/README.md

 ##RESTAURANT CATALOGUE

-**Restaurant catalogue** is a web application, in which users can view, add, edit, and delete a list of restaurants.
+**Restaurant catalogue** is a web application, with which users can view, add, edit, and delete a list of restaurants.

 > \**This is a class exercise for the Udacity Nanodegree Course*